GuiCPessoa/Personal_Budget/README.md

 # Personal_Budget
-App developed in Python for personal budget
+App developed in Python, using Tkinter to create the interface and aims to help you plan your monthly budget.